repomaa/mocoapp-api-docs/sections/users.md

       }'
 ```

-Fiels are analogous to the POST request.
+Fields are analogous to the POST request.
 A related [employment](employments.md) must be termined separately.

 ## DELETE /users/{id}